Prepare Your Perineum for Birth By: Desiree Norwood, Brilliant Baby Bump

 The finish line of your “Triathlon of Birth” is the most magnificent and life-changing time of your life, and a successful triathlon of birth should involve your family, friends, doula, and physician cheering you on.

-I wish you success in your pelvic health!
+I wish you success in your pelvic health: Prepare Your Perineum for Birth!

 The Brilliant Baby Bump is a Medicine Hat company devoted to education, prevention, and healing women in their pelvic health.
 We are dedicated to raising awareness in women’s pelvic health to prevent pelvic floor dysfunction.
 We want to create a community where women are not embarrassed to talk about pelvic floor health.